Herniated cervical disc

 Your doctor may order one or more of the following imaging studies:

-Magnetic Resonance Imaging (MRI) scan is a noninvasive test that uses a magnetic field and radiofrequency waves to give a detailed view of the soft tissues of your spine (Fig.2).
+Magnetic Resonance Imaging (MRI) scan is a noninvasive test that uses a magnetic field and radiofrequency waves to give a detailed view of the soft tissues of your spine (Fig. 2).
 Unlike an X-ray, nerves and discs are clearly visible.
-It allows your doctor to view your spine 3-dimensionally in slices, as if it were sliced layer-by-layer like a loaf of bread with a picture taken of each slice.
-The pictures can be taken from the side or from the top as a cross-section.
 It may or may not be performed with a dye (contrast agent) injected into your bloodstream.
 An MRI can detect which disc is damaged and if there is any nerve compression.
 It can also detect bony overgrowth, spinal cord tumors, or abscesses.

 Figure 2.
 MRI (side view) shows a disc herniation between the C4 and C5 vertebrae.
 Also shown are signs of spinal stenosis, a narrowing of the spinal canal that gives the spinal cord a kinked appearance.

 Myelogram is a specialized X-ray where dye is injected into the spinal canal through a spinal tap.
 An X-ray fluoroscope then records the images formed by the dye.
+The dye used in a myelogram shows up white on the X-ray, allowing the physician to view the spinal cord and canal in detail.
 Myelograms can show a nerve being pinched by a herniated disc, bony overgrowth, spinal cord tumors, and spinal abscesses.
-Regular X-rays of the spine only give a clear picture of bones.
-The dye used in a myelogram shows up white on the X-ray, allowing the physician to view the spinal cord and canal in detail.
 A CT scan may follow this test.

-Computed Tomography (CT) scan is a safe, noninvasive test that uses an X-ray beam and a computer to make 2 dimensional images of your spine.
-Similar to an MRI, it allows your doctor to view your spine in slices, as if it were sliced layer-by-layer with a picture taken of each slice.
+Computed Tomography (CT) scan is a noninvasive test that uses an X-ray beam and a computer to make 2 dimensional images of your spine.
 It may or may not be performed with a dye (contrast agent) injected into your bloodstream.
 This test is especially useful for confirming which disc is damaged.

-EMG, often done with a NCV study, measures your nerve and muscle response to electrical stimulation.
+EMG and NCS tests measure the electrical activity of your nerves and muscles.
 Small needles, or electrodes, are placed in your muscles, and the results are recorded on a special machine.
 Because a herniated disc causes pressure on the nerve root, the nerve cannot supply feeling and movement to the muscle in a normal manner.
 These tests can detect nerve damage and muscle weakness.

-X-ray tests use X-rays to view the bony vertebrae in your spine and can tell your doctor if any of them are too close together or whether you have arthritic changes, bone spurs, or fractures.
+X-rays view the bony vertebrae in your spine and can tell your doctor if any of them are too close together or whether you have arthritic changes, bone spurs, or fractures.
 It's not possible to diagnose a herniated disc with this test alone.

 What treatments are available?